pratiksanyaja1998/jsonsheet.com/content/pages/index.md

         image_align: left
         image_has_padding: true
         image_position: top
-      - title: On Any Device
+      - title: Invite your colleagues and
         title_align: left
         content: >-
-          App Land synchronizes across Android and iOS phones, and on your computer or tablet.
-See all your dates and info anywhere you are.
+         Json Sheets is better put together (no, really, it's a little uncool for you), and it's easier to invite your team.
         content_align: left
         actions:
           - label: Learn More